 • Using a dealer plate or transporter plate that complies with the laws that regulate them

 If your vehicle arrives at the examination facility and has illegal vehicle plates or an illegal vehicle registration, you can receive a ticket, and the DMV will hold the vehicle until you can transport it legally.
-Also, do not arrive more than 30 minutes late or your appointment may be rescheduled.
+Do not arrive more than 30 minutes late or your appointment may be rescheduled.

 Resources & Methodology